A street view of downtown Sturgis, South Dakota

 Courtesy of Centennial Homes

-The experienced staff goes out of its way to help clients choose the perfect design customizations, along with aftercare and warranty service long after the home buyer has paid.
+The experienced staff go out of their way to help clients choose the perfect design customizations, along with aftercare and warranty service long after the home buyer has paid.

-For Centennial, after-sales service is as important as building high-quality modular homes because they want to ensure their customers leave satisfied.
+For Centennial, after-sales service is as important as building high-quality modular homes in the first place because they want to ensure their customers are completely satisfied.

 Final Word

-However, rather than choosing the first modular builder on the list, please consult with each and ask them about their pricing structure and how they handle customer complaints and requirements.
-The answers they give will help you make an informed decision you will not regret later.
+However, rather than choosing the first modular builder on the list, please consult with each one that interests you and ask them about their pricing structure and how they handle customer complaints and requirements.
+The answers they give will help you make an informed decision about who to help you build your ideal home.

 Also be sure to check out our lists of modular builders in nearby states, including Montana, North Dakota, and Minnesota, as many of the companies in those states may service your area of South Dakota.